 - punitive damages to punish the employer, if the termination was especially wrongful.

 Some of these are economic damages that are relatively easy to determine.
-Others are more speculative.
-Some are non-economic damages that are difficult to put into a dollar amount.
+Others are more speculative such as emotional distress.
+Either way, I fight to recover the highest possible amount whether through administrative remedies, negotiations, or a lawsuit.

-There are numerous factors that can impact the amount of damages suffered by the worker.
+There are numerous factors that can impact the amount of damages you suffered for wrongful termination.
 Among them are:

 - what kind of benefits came with the job,